 The group shortly discussed the situation involving individuals that own land behind areas classified as Forest and Game Management.
 Ahle noted that this was an important issue to consider with their discussions on reclassification.
 In discussions on common docks, Boozer suggested that the group change the ownership rules that an individual has to have 75 feet of shoreline and only 2 people are allowed to share a common dock, instead of 4.
-The group agreed to these changes

-The group decided that at the next meeting they would continue these discussions on the General Requirements, as well as review a few items in the shoreline management plan booklet.
-The next meeting date was scheduled for July 12th.
+The group agreed to these changes allowed to share a common dock, instead of 4.
+The group agreed to these changes 2 people are The group decided that at the next meeting they would continue these discussions on the Requirements, as well as review a few items in the shoreline management plan booklet meeting date was scheduled for July 12 th .
 Document revisions and Agenda attached below: